 How the application process works

 Once an application is filed, our job, as Ontario’s independent energy regulator, is to consider how well the utility’s interests align with consumers’ interests.
-Specifically, we are looking for evidence of reasonable prices, good reliability and quality service so that we can be sure Ontario’s energy system is meeting your needs, while also remaining financially viable.
+Typically, we are looking for evidence of reasonable prices, good reliability and quality service so that we can be sure Ontario’s energy system is meeting your needs, while also remaining financially viable.

 Before making a decision on an application we: